web-dev-s/atix-l-demo/README.md

 ## Release a new version not available yet

-- Project does not contain at the moment a kestore for production releasec
+- Project does not contain at the moment a kestore for production release

 ## Project structure